SQL statements to create database table SQL Server and MySQL

 Explain a statement

-- Make id an primary key, integer type and auto increment
+• Make id an primary key with key name, integer type and auto increment